Masoud Dehnamaki: Activism

 Dehnamaki was mostly unknown until he started his activities with Ansar-e Hezbollah.
 Dehnamaki has been for years the General Commander of the notorious Ansar Hezbollah and a leader of Baseej vigilantes who aggressively attacked conferences and festivals.
 For years, Massoud Dehnamaki was known widely as the feared enforcer of conservative rules that restricted freedom for women and society.
 He used to break-up peaceful gatherings, attack speakers, and bring motorcycle vigilantes into streets.

 Dehnamaki was involved in the Tehran University student riots in July 1999.
-Several students who were protesting that night the closure of "Salam" and were subsequently beaten up by the attackers have told the investigation committee that Mr. Dehnamaki was among the ones who were directing the brutal night raid.
+Several students who were protesting that night for the closure of "Salam" and were subsequently beaten up by the attackers have told the investigation committee that Mr. Dehnamaki was among the ones who were directing the brutal night raid.

 In 2002, Ansar e Hezbollah, hardline group best known for disrupting reformist gatherings and beating up students declared a "holy war" to rid Iran of reformers who promote Western democracy and challenge the country's supreme leader.
 Masoud Dehnamaki, an ideologue with the group, also said that Iranians who try to appease Iran's enemies such as the United States "should be stopped."